 Recently I was presenting my public speaking course at Wollongong Uni, and a participant gave a beautiful presentation on her stance against consumerism.
 Inspiring positive social change is why I do what I do, and I loved her talk so much I invited Tracy to write a blog explaining what she’s doing and why.
+This is a guest blog that will have you shopping less, saving more and feeling great about contributing to our environment.
 I think you’ll be just as inspired as I am by what Tracy has written below.
 Thank you, Tracy!

 It was just an idea my sister had casually tossed around, but it caught my attention and I thought yes, this is a good idea.
 I have enough stuff, I have a lot of the same stuff, and I keep buying more of the same stuff over and over.
 I didn’t think too much about the outcome of this when I started.
 I just said, sure let’s do this.
 I can always do with extra savings and I suspected, and hoped, I would save some money.

 We agreed at Christmas that we would start this challenge from January 1.
 As we rang in the New Year, I thought, “ok this is it, today I start the experiment of not buying anything for 12 months.”
 At first, it didn’t even seem like a big deal, I was never one for rushing out to any after Christmas sales and we were going down the coast for a few days, so I didn’t think about it too much.

 I went back to work in January to office chatter about Christmas celebrations, presents and lamenting how much this season cost everyone.
 I joined in on the complaining, as it is a very expensive time, and I think we waste a lot of money on food and buying unnecessary gifts.